ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

 ``compose``
 -----------

-The ``compose`` action builds up a final config by repeatedly updating a base config with the contents of other cofigs of the same format.
+The ``compose`` action builds up a final config by repeatedly updating a base config with the contents of other configs of the same format.

 .. literalinclude:: config/compose-help.cmd
    :language: text